MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/index.md

 ## [DatePicker](datepicker.md)

 The `DatePicker` allows a user to select a date within a specified range.
-It is implemented using the date picker supported by the particular platform that the program is run on.
+It is implemented using the date picker supported by the particular platform that the application is run on.

 ## [Graphics with SkiaSharp](graphics/skiasharp/index.md)